-No matter who you are, Mediterranean herbs are a must-have for your herb garden.
+No matter who you are, Mediterranean herbs are a must-have for your herb garden or your raised bed herb garden.
 Originating from the countries surrounding the Mediterranean Sea, these herbs prefer warm climates and well draining soils.

-Each of these spices or herbs gives a regional expression to the dishes it’s used in.
+Each of these spices or herbs gives a regional expression to the salads and meat dishes it’s used in.
 Depending on the Mediterranean spices and herbs you use in cooking, your dish can be Greek, Turkish, Italian, and so on!

 Today, these herbs are popular worldwide.
-Everyone has at least a couple of these classic culinary herbs in their pantry.
-They’re considered staples for most cooking.
+Everyone has at least a couple of these classic herbs and spices in their pantry.
+They’re considered staples for most Mediterranean cooking.
 From cumin and oregano through mint and cilantro, you’ll find a wealth of delicious flavor.

-Best of all, most of these herbs are surprisingly easy to grow.
+Best of all, most of these herbs and spices are surprisingly easy to grow.
 Building an herb garden around these culinary staples is easy and rewarding, and you’ll never lack for your favorite flavors!

 Drought-Tolerant Mediterranean Herbs

-Some herbs have extremely low water requirements and are considered as drought-tolerant.
+Some herbs and spices have extremely low water requirements and are considered as drought-tolerant.
 These plants often grow in poor soil conditions or dry and arid conditions.

 The powdered cumin that we use is usually the dried seeds of Cuminum cyminum, ground into dust.
 This member of the parsley family is a flowering plant that can grow up to 1 to 2 feet in height.
 The flowers are small, typically white or pink, and appear in fragrant umbels in midsummer.